CodeGanHaoZ/VisitLink/README.md

 # VisitLink
-CSDN Blog reading val. upupup!
+A simple code increase CSDN Blog reading volume. upupup!

+# How to use
+- run in VScode
+- open terminal in VScode
+- node visitlink
+- ...